criblio/criblvision/criblvision-for-splunk/README.md

 </table>

+### The CriblVision for Splunk Pack

+The CriblVision for Splunk Pack is a companion to this Splunk app.
+It **is not** a requirement to use the Pack to receive value from this app.
+The Pack is only required if you would like to take advantage of the Collector Jobs that the Pack provides templates for.

 ### Using This App

 In addition to this overview page, this app provides several views intended to aid a Cribl admin in troubleshooting and assessing the health of a Cribl deployment.
 Every view is equipped with a "How to Use" toggle that reveals a description and instructions for that view.
 We recommend starting with the Health Check view and selecting a single Worker Group or Worker Node from the provided filters.